OpenBankingUK/read-write-api-docs-pub/profiles/read-write-data-api-profile.md

 ###### Identifying the PSU Using a User Id

-To identify a PSU through a user Id, the TPP **must** issue a `login_hint_token` in the `bc_authorize` request that contain at least one of the following claims with a value indicating the user id:
+To identify a PSU through a user Id, the TPP **must** issue a `login_hint_token` in the `bc_authorize` request that contain at least one of the following claims with a value identifying the end-user:
   * sub
-  * preferred_username
   * email
   * phone_number